 The ARTIK 5/7/10 support is provided by an API, which we interact with using two utility programs:

-zigbee-testprovides shortcut methods similar to the A030 board, but uses the console keyboard to keys instead
+zigbee-testprovides shortcut methods similar to the A030 board, but uses the console numeric keys instead

 zigbee-cliimplements the same CLI as the Simplicity console, but requires a journal to be enabled if you want to see its output.